Six killed in attack on small airport in Iraq's Kurdistan -sources | Law-Order

 One security source said initial information suggested a Turkish drone was used in the attack against a suspected Kurdistan Workers Party (PKK) target.
 Turkey regularly carries out air strikes on PKK militants in northern Iraq and has dozens of outposts in Iraqi territory.
 The PKK took up arms against the Turkish state in 1984.

-Bafel Talabani, President of the Patriotic Union of Kurdistan (PUK), one of the dominant Kurdish parties in northern Iraq, confirmed the drone strike but said the six dead were members of the Iraqi Kurdish counter-terrorism force.
-"We strongly condemn the terrorist attack on the Agricultural Airport of Arbid in Sulaimaniya, which resulted in the martyrdom and injury of six heroic Peshmerga...," he said in a statement.
+Bafel Talabani, President of the Patriotic Union of Kurdistan (PUK), one of the dominant Kurdish parties in northern Iraq, confirmed the drone strike but said the six dead and wounded were members of the Iraqi Kurdish counter-terrorism force.
+"We strongly condemn the terrorist attack on the Agricultural Airport of Arbid in Sulaimaniya, which resulted in the martyrdom and injury of six heroic Peshmerga ...," he said in a statement.

+Iraqi Kurdistan's internal security forces, Asayish, said in a statement the counter-terrorism force was attacked and three members were killed during a training mission inside the "agricultural airport".
+Iraqi Kurdistan's Deputy Prime Minister Qubad Talabani condemned the drone attack and demanded the intervention of the federal government authorities to "prevent these attacks from recurring".

+Two Iraqi army intelligence officers said Baghdad will send a joint security team to Sulaimaniya to investigate the strike.
+(Writing by Ahmed Rasheed and Nayera Abdallah; editing by Christina Fincher and Grant McCool)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)